BIDMCDigitalPsychiatry/mindLAMP/docs/08-data_science/03-cortex/03-Features/02-Secondary/12-frechet.md

 #### Description

 Discrete Frechet Distance: similarity measuring algorithm for two GPS trajectories.
-Thortest distance in-between two curves, where you are allowed to very the speed at which you travel along each curve independently (walking dog problem)
+Shortest distance in-between two curves, where you are allowed to very the speed at which you travel along each curve independently (walking dog problem)

 #### Optional or required kwargs